 The Company manufactures a wide range of specially formulated and customized productsfor various Industrial applications.
 Company's customers are well recognized and locatednot only in India but all over the World especially in America Europe and Far- East.

 Our customers represent a wide range of Industries such as Wire Insulation Enamel PVCstabilizers Inks Colours Coatings Textiles Agro Chemicals Polymers PlasticsRubber Latex Tyre and Tubes Conveyor belts Lubricants Additives Home care CosmeticSoaps detergents Fertilizers and many more.

-Our Customers are always seeking innovative products formulation for their currentprocess needs which is fullfilled by Company's R&D application knowledge andexperience.
+Our customers are always seeking innovative products formulations for their currentprocess needs which are fulfilled by Company's Production Development applicationknowledge & experience.
 Solvay Group which represents this worldwide in specialtychemicals supports the Sunshield team.

 a.
 Specialty Surfactant applications which are predominantly Ethylene Oxide (EO) basedproducts.
 The technologies developed involve surfactants Esters Amides and othercomplementary processes.

 b.
 Specialty Anti-Oxidants for Lubricants Polymers Rubber Tyre & Latex and otherIndustries involving Aminic & Phenolic technologies and